 "SECTION 6.
-Voting. - At every stockholders' meeting, every stockholder entitled to vote shall be entitled to one vote for each share of stock registered in his name in the books of the Corporation; provided, however, that in the case of the election of directors, every stockholder entitled to vote shall be entitled to cast his vote, at his option, in accordance with the provisions of the Revised Corporation Code.
+Voting. - At every stockholders' meeting, every stockholder entitle to vote shall be entitled to one vote for each share of stock registered in his name in the books of the Corporation; provided, however, that in the case of the election of directors, every stockholder entitled to vote shall be entitled to cast his vote, at his option, in accordance with the provisions of the law or regulations.
 Every stockholder entitled to vote may vote personally, by remote communication or in absentia, or by proxy.
 Proxies shall be in writing, signed and filed, by the stockholder and received by the Corporate Secretary within a reasonable time before the schedule meeting.
 The instrument authorizing a proxy to act shall be exhibited to the secretary of the Corporation, and shall be lodged with the said secretary if so required.
-The proxy instrument shall have the same legal effect or validity, regardless of whether it is accomplished, transmitted, recorded, processed, or stored as a physical or electronic document. xxx"